Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

 </tbody>
 ```

-At this stage it is looking pretty quite good.
+At this stage it is looking quite good.
 You have the default table styling on desktop, and a collapsed list view on mobile.
-But there is a clear problem here, the table headings are gone so we can't see what each cell it meant to mean anymore.
+But there is a clear problem here, the table headings are gone due to us hiding the `thead`, now we can't tell what each cell it meant to represent anymore.
 Well time to bring those back on mobile.

 ```
 <tbody>